|

 month of August began with a rash of sightings on Manitoulin

 Island.
-One of the main witnesses was 13-year-old John Dunlop
+One of the main witnesses was 13-year-old John

-Manitoulin Island sightings, including others reported by
+of those Manitoulin Island sightings, including others

-people within the Sudbury District:
+reported by people within the Sudbury District:

 On